gwokin/Bus-Shelter/README.md

 firefox Bus-Shelter/bus-shelter.html &
 ```

+The following url ([http://egauge34.egaug.es/](http://egauge34.egaug.es/)) in the bus-shelter.html file will need to be changed to the web address for our current EGauge EG3000 monitoring system.
+Right now it points to a public egauge monitoring system and not to our current system.

 Press F11 in Firefox to enable full screen and the display should be good to go!